 - Bigger CTU(Coding Tree Units) size leading to improved CTU segmentation and motion compensation

 - Reduced amount of processing needed for decompression

 - H.264/AVC requires 32 MB/s bandwidth for 4K transmission while H.265/HEVC requires only around 15 MB/s.

 How H.265/HEVC Impacts Live Streaming

-Live streaming any video, especially if it’s a big event like the Oscar Awards or the Premiere League finals, is a critical task and requires perfect hardware and software equipment.
+Live streaming any video, especially if it’s a big event like the Oscar Awards or the Premiere League finals, is a critical task and requires perfect live streaming equipment (both hardware and software).